Why Hire Us?

-LRVS practices the McAdam’s Advanced Advisory Model, an intelligent advisory model that integrates all three areas of financial planning: the financial, the personal — and the professional.
+LRVS practices a comprehensive financial planning model, an intelligent advisory model that integrates all three areas of financial planning: the financial, the personal — and the professional.
 Clients lean on us to act as their family’s “CFO”.
 Our personal concierge approach to wealth management includes introducing a team of outside professionals of accountants, mortgage consultants, estate attorneys and insurance brokers to ensure that every aspect of wealth management and financial planning is integrated into your overall plan.

 We know that choosing a financial advisor isn’t easy, especially in today’s complex financial environment.
 There are several situations unique to the biotech, pharma and life sciences industries that require careful planning, that’s why LRVS Advisory Group provides customized solutions to meet our clients’ objectives and needs.
 From guidance and management around company equity to trading during black out windows, LRVS Advisory takes the complexity out of managing those financial challenges.